ibm-cloud-docs/EventStreams/eventstreams155.md

 You can find out more about using {{site.data.keyword.hscrypto}} in the [Getting Started tutorial ![External link icon](../../icons/launch-glyph.svg "External link icon")](/docs/hs-crypto?topic=hs-crypto-get-started){:new_window}.

 These services allow the use of a customer-provided key to control encryption.
-By disablig or deleting this key, you can prevent any further access to the data stored by the service, because it is no longer possible to decrypt it.
+By disabling or deleting this key, you can prevent any further access to the data stored by the service, because it is no longer possible to decrypt it.
 {:shortdesc}